jjohnneffi/instachef/README.md

-A complete report on InstaChef - Smart Recipe Generator
+A comprehensive report on InstaChef - Smart Recipe Generator